brendanmurty/site/content/brendan/resume.md

 ## Key Achievements

+- Furthered internal knowledge and engineering processes for a complex legacy data importing system while ensuring that incoming requests matched the supported features of the system.
+- Took ownership of a challenging internal documentation generation process by scoping out tasks, detailing technical requirements, selecting a different programming language to encourage learning in the team and ensuring that all engineers in the team could effectively contribute to the project.
+- Built a modular system for a common customer problem to lower code duplication and to allow other customers to benefit from existing engineering work.
-Managed a development team of varied skill levels, scoped out suitable tasks for each developer and guided them to complete those tasks.
+- Managed a development team of varied skill levels, scoped out suitable tasks for each developer and guided them to complete those tasks.

-Documented a complicated release process so that it could be completed by any developer in a remote team.
+- Documented a complicated release process so that it could be completed by any developer in a remote team.

-Led development on a complicated Ecommerce site with a short deadline and varied advanced features while integrating a third-party shipping and tax management plugin.
+- Led development on a complicated Ecommerce site with a short deadline and varied advanced features while integrating a third-party shipping and tax management plugin.

-Released a third-party Basecamp 2 client with a focus on quick use via mobile devices.
+- Released a third-party Basecamp 2 client with a focus on quick use via mobile devices.

-Improved a legacy in-house CMS by adding a new dynamic content plugin system.
+- Improved a legacy in-house CMS by adding a new dynamic content plugin system.

 ## Work Experience

-### Senior Software Engineer at [Deputy](https://www.deputy.com) (Jul 2021 - Present)
+### Senior Software Engineer at [Deputy](https://www.deputy.com) (Jul 2021 - May 2022)

 I build features on top of Deputy’s core product, build reports and add custom features for our clients.